jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-This function casts a vote for a weather status by:
+This function:

-1. Finding addresses for all required accounts
+1. Finds addresses for all required accounts
-2. Building a cast vote instruction with the operator and weather status
+2. Builds a cast vote instruction with the operator and weather status
-3. Processing the transaction with the operator admin as a signer
+3. Processes the transaction with the operator admin as a signer

 ### `WeatherStatus` Enum